Storage/Computer Rack

 Accessorise

 The reason for the 900mm rack height in the final layout, is to allow a workbench to butt up against the rack, with the surface of the bench lining up with the bottom of the rack.
 This allows me to add rack-mounted electronics equipment, such as power supplies or anything else I decide to build.
 With the bench in place, the ugly UPS is below it, out of sight, doing its thing.
-Above the bench, everything is accessible to anything on the bench.
+Above the bench, everything is accessible from anything on the bench.

 Currently, there is a Cisco managed switch and my recent cheapo NAS build in place.